 - pay for things using a pre-paid card or a debit card

-- Have separate ‘jars’ in your account to help you budget for rent, different types of household bills and other spending
+- have separate ‘jars’ in your account to help you budget for different types of spending.

-Whichever credit union you use, there’s no minimum monthly amount that you have to pay into your current account.
+Whichever credit union you use, there’s no minimum monthly amount you have to pay into your current account.

-And you won’t need to pass a credit check to get an account because credit unions don’t usually provide overdrafts.
+You also won’t need to pass a credit check to get an account, because credit unions don’t usually offer overdrafts.